Gummar/Lethal-Bots/README.md

 # Lethal-Bots
 A Lethal Company Mod that adds bot players to the game.
-Based off of the code of the mod Lethal Internship.
+Based off of the code of the mod Lethal Internship.<br/>
+Everyone must have the mod in order for it to work!

 ## Preramble:<br/>